 In keeping with the Select Committee's charge to address affordability as part of an integrated vision for public higher education in Vermont, it is imperative that its recommendations explicitly balance the financial challenges facing students with the financial challenges facing VSC institutions.
 Moreover, there is strong consensus among members of the Steering Committee and the external constituents consulted during the development of the Committee's report that the opportunity to enroll in, and complete, programs of study at Vermont's public institutions should be affordable to all residents of the state.
 Yet the discussions made clear that the term "affordability" means very different things to different people.
 For some it means keeping tuition low-at the very least, no higher than other states in New England.
 For others it means ensuring that students can graduate with no (or "reasonable" levels of) debt.
 In the latter case there was considerable variation in the definition of the word "reasonable."
-In any case, Vermont's public institutions are among the least affordable in the nation by any measure, and as is the case in other states, affordability challenges are greatest for low and middle-income students.
+In any case, Vermont's public institutions are among the least affordable in the nation by any measure, and as is the case in other states, affordability challenges are greatest for low- and middle-income students.

-To promote meaningful discussion and policymaking about affordability, a commonly accepted definition of the term is required, and it should-what might become accepted as an Affordability Standard-the purpose of which is to provide a basis for establishing quantitative evidence regarding the extent to which affordability is being achieved at Vermont's public institutions.
-One definition in use by several states approach to defining and measuring affordability is known as represented by the Shared Responsibility Model.28 In addition to providing metries to monitor affordability, it This model has the following elements and is also depicted in Figure 55.
+To promote meaningful discussion and policymaking about affordability, a commonly accepted definition of the term is required-what might become accepted as an Affordability Standard-the purpose of which is to provide a basis for establishing quantitative evidence regarding the extent to which affordability is being achieved at Vermont's public institutions.
+One approach to defining and measuring affordability is represented by the Shared Responsibility Model.
+This model has the following elements and is depicted in Figure 55.

-The Shared Responsibility Model is used by theseseveral states (among them, Oregon and Minnesota) to distribute state grant aid and to ration scarce resources within a deliberate framework that put students' needs at its core.
-This model has the following elements and is depicted in Figure 1.
-But for Vermont's purposes charvowing from the Shared Responsibility Model is intended solely to provide the elements of a definition for the Affordability Standard that addresses policymakers' needs for a consistent and commonly understood way to assess affordability and monitor it over time.
+The Shared Responsibility Model is used by several states (among them, Oregon and Minnesota) to distribute state grant aid and to ration scarce resources within a deliberate framework that put students' needs at its core.
+But for Vermont's purposes, borrowing from the Shared Responsibility Model is intended solely to provide the elements of a definition for the Affordability Standard that addresses policymakers' needs for a consistent and commonly understood way to assess affordability and monitor it over time.
 The Shared Responsibility model is explicitly not being recommended as a mechanism for allocating student aid by the state (through VSAC) or by institutions.
 In other words, it is not intended to specify how individual students' financial aid packages should be constructed.